The Smile Team

 Fluoride mouth rinses can be very beneficial for those who have a higher risk towards decay.
 The importance of a diet low in sugar and acid cannot be stressed less, but sometimes high fluoride toothpastes, tooth mousse, and fluoride rinses can be a good adjunct as well.
 Consult one of your clinicians and they will make up a personal recommendation according to your specific dental condition.
 Note that an excessive exposure to fluoride may not be ideal in the long term especially in children.

 Chlorhexidine is proven to be one of the most effective chemicals against gum disease.
+It is available as gels and mouthrinses.
 It can help to speed up the healing process of your gum tissues after an extraction, surgical procedure, or a scale and root planning session; highly reduces post – operative discomfort; and acts as an adjunct to the treatment of aggressive/acute/refractory/advanced gum disease.
 The downside however, is that chlorhexidine mouth rinses have the potential to cause staining on teeth over a period of prolonged use, as well as altered taste sensations on the tongue.
 Hence our patients at The Smile Team Balwyn North are monitored for their use of the product, according to the severity of their gum condition and the concentration of the products prescribed.

 “Being able to improve the health and appearance of my patient’s teeth gives them a lot of confidence in comfort, function and aesthetics.
 I love seeing this transformation.”